Unrestricted Permutation forces Extrapolation: Variable Importance Requires at least One More Model, or There Is No Free Variable Importance: Introduction

-In this paper, we provide a more detailed examination of the effect of these diagnostic tools along with a new explanation for the behavior when applied to random forests.
-Because the success or otherwise of any diagnostic cannot be evaluated without knowledge of the ground-truth, we illustrate the behavior of these methods in simulation, using a known linear model.
-In addition to random forests, we also examine the behavior of neural networks where different, but similarly problematic behavior is observed.
+Our goals in this paper are to (i) review the growing body of literature on this topic, (ii) provide an extended, more detailed examination of the effect of these diagnostic tools along with an explanation for this behavior when applied to random forests, and (iii) advocate for recently developed importance measures that avoid extrapolation, either by generating perturbed data differently, or re-learning models.
+In addition to random forests, we also examine the behavior of neural networks where different, but similarly problematic, behavior is observed.

-Note that these methods are distinct from the {\em permute and re-learn} approach to testing feature importance in \cite{Mentch2016,Mentch2017} as well as the leave-out-covariates (LOCO) approach in \cite{Lei2018}.
-There, rather than extrapolate, a model is \emph{re-learned} using the data $(\bm{y},X^{\pi}_j)$ and the change in predictions is tested for statistical significance.
-Here, the test point locations are only evaluated in the original feature distribution and the use of $X^{\pi}_j$ serves to replace the $j$th feature with noise that should not contribute to predictive accuracy, thereby maintaining the same dimension as the original feature space.